obanby/Kubernetes-cheatsheet/README.md

 2- TCP socket connection
 3- Exec probe (will execute commands inside the container and checks the status code returned)

+N.B: Liveness Probes are used by k8s to know when to restart a container

 ```
 livnessProbe: